There are so many things to do in Melaka (formerly known as Malacca) it is one of the must see places if you are traveling to Malaysia.

 We noticed some people cycled to the mosque and this may be a smarter option.
 The hotel where we were staying, Casa del Rio has bikes available.

-10. Play with dogs at the Huskitory
+10. Play with huskies at the Huskitory

 The Huskitory costs 20 MYR for 45 minutes of play with absolutely adorable huskies.
 If you wish you can also buy additional treats to feed the playful pack.